 When walking through New York, you will find a lot of old buildings.
 These building have the most beautiful vintage details.
 Below a picture of the wooden staircase in our Brooklyn apartment.
 As well as a picture of the old escalator in one of the leading department stores in Manhattan.
 More wood!
 I was really stating to get the vintage vibe.

 And then a quick visit to Coney Island in the Mist.
 Beautiful pier you often see in movies.
 More wood, nice vintage touches (although redone many times).
+But no vintage in New York Coney Island for as far as I could tell.

 But I was kind of wondering where I could buy some vintage.
 I did get lost in a Red Cross store at one time with very very slim picking and a lot of second hand clothing.
 So I was now aiming for real vintage.
 And I got myself to a huge thrift shop that was on route, called L Train Vintage.
 For what I could quickly find online it was huge and well priced.
 And it was.
 Only thing was.
 They only carried clothes, despite the vintage stuff in their pictures that was only for decoration.
 Just so you know!
 Thrift store does not equal Stuff for sale and Vintage is often Vintage Clothing.